Poly(p-phenylene oxide)

-Poly(p-phenylene oxide) (PPO), poly(p-phenylene ether) (PPE), often referred to simply as polyphenylene oxide, is a high-temperature thermoplastic.
+Poly(p-phenylene oxide) (PPO), poly(p-phenylene ether) (PPE), poly(oxy-2,6-dimethyl-1,4-phenylene), often referred to simply as polyphenylene oxide, is a high-temperature thermoplastic with the general formula (C8H8O)n.
 It is rarely used in its pure form due to difficulties in processing.
 It is mainly used as blend with polystyrene, high impact styrene-butadiene copolymer or polyamide.
 PPO is a registered trademark of SABIC Innovative Plastics B.V. under which various polyphenylene ether resins are sold.

 History

 Polyphenylene ether was discovered in 1959 by Allan Hay, and was commercialized by General Electric in 1960.

 While it was one of the cheapest high-temperature resistant plastics, processing was difficult, while the impact and heat resistance gradually decreased with time.
 Mixing it with polystyrene in any ratio could compensate for the disadvantages.
 In the 1960s, modified PPE came into the market under the trademark Noryl.

 Properties

 PPE is an amorphous high-performance plastic.
 The glass transition temperature is 215 °C, but it can be varied by mixing with polystyrene.
 Through modification and the incorporation of fillers such as glass fibers, the properties can be extensively modified.